-The applicant must submit certification of current/active Articles of Incorporation from the DC Department of Consumer and Regulatory Affairs.
-Also, the current/active Bylaws must also be submitted.
+The applicant must submit both certifications, of the current and active Articles of Incorporation and Bylaws, from the DC Department of Consumer and Regulatory Affairs.

 K. IRS W-9 Tax Form (not counted in page limit)

 The applicant must submit a current completed W-9 form prepared for the U.S. Internal Revenue Service (IRS).
 DBH defines "current" to mean the document was completed within the same calendar year as that of the application date.